tarun27in/FS1030/README.md

 npm install nodemon
 ```

-Start the app, opens the app at http://localhost:5000
+Start the app (make sure mysql scripts below are run before the next command)

 ```
 nodemon app.js
 ```

+Open the browser and browse at http://localhost:5000

 ## MYSQL Script